joshSzep/therobotoverlord-mono/docs/business-requirements.md

 ## Appeals and Reporting
 - **Appeals**
   - Any rejected public post can be appealed by its author.
+  - Submission.
+Citizens submit appeals via chat with the Overlord.
+  - Confirmation.
+Overlord confirms receipt and enters appeal into queue.
+  - Review.
+Appeals reviewed outside of chat in dedicated dashboard (Phase 4).
   - Rate limit.
 One appeal submission per citizen per five minutes.
   - Reviewers.
 Moderators, admins, and super admins can adjudicate appeals.
   - Outcomes.
 If sustained, the post becomes visible and all stats update.
 If denied, a sanction is applied to discourage frivolous appeals.
+  - Delay messaging.
+If queues are backed up: "Your petition has been logged.
+Await review by the Central Committee."
 - **Reporting**
   - Any citizen can flag a post or topic for review.
   - Flags enter dedicated moderation queues and are adjudicated by moderators, admins, and super admins.